 Being an artist is the last thing I thought I would be doing at this point in my life.
 I spent my career at The University of Michigan and the Ann Arbor Public School System and have a Master’s Degree in Special Education and a Doctorate in Educational Administration.
 Eventually, I volunteered to help with my daughter's inventory at AuSable Artisan Village.
 Little did I know how much I would come to love the art community and how deeply I’d become involved in creating my own pieces.

 I initially made large trees, over 5 ft. tall.
 The more I made, the more intrigued I became at all of the possibilities.
-I now make trees between 5 inches and 10 feet, as well as candles, ornaments, buttons and suet feeders.
+I now make trees between 5 inches and 10 feet, as well as candles, ornaments, wall hangings and suet feeders.
 I love running and walking and it allows me to search for and collect downed timber.
 The look of my work is continuously being refined.
 I am experimenting with different types of wood and finishes.
 The satin and glossy enamels work great for indoor pieces, but spar varnish is necessary for outdoor trees.
-Some pieces lend themselves to polishes such as linseed or tung oil.

 There is something very therapeutic about sawing, drilling and sanding.
 I am surprised at the joy and satisfaction I find in the creative process as well as my interactions with customers- a wonderful turn of events in my retirement years!